Bayesian Elastic Net based on Empirical Likelihood: Bayesian elastic net based on empirical likelihood

 Penalized linear regression models have their Bayesian counterpart models.
 The Bayesian penalized models introduce priors for $\pmb{\theta}$ where the hyperparameters are functions of the penalty terms.
 For example, from the form of the EN penalty term in (\ref{M2}), the EN regression parameters can be presented by the following prior

-\cite{Ben2010} propose the Bayesian counterpart of EN by placing normal and Laplace priors to $l_1$ and $l_2$ penalties, respectively.
+Li and Lin \cite{Ben2010} propose the Bayesian counterpart of EN by placing normal and Laplace priors to $l_1$ and $l_2$ penalties, respectively.
 The shrinkage parameters, $\lambda_1$ and $\lambda_2$, are introduced into the model in the form of hyperparameters.

 The BEL approach for linear models replaces the likelihood with EL and places parametric priors.
 Then, the posterior density of EN under the BEL approach $\pi(\pmb{\theta}|\;\mathit{X},\pmb{y})$ becomes